 Fig. 3.
 Cyclic voltammograms of the different working electrodes.
 All experiments were done in solutions that contained 0.10 M NaClO4 at pH 7.0 and at a scan rate of 500 mv/s. — Cu1-sol-gel electrode, — Cu2-sol-gel electrode — GC electrode 0.10 M NaClO4, 1.87×10-3 M CuSO4, 5.60×10-3 M L1.

 The inclusion in the sol-gel electrodes of copper and its absence from the solution shifted the redox potentials to somewhat lower values (Fig. 3).
 The current generated by the Cu1 (MTMS + TMPS) electrode was considerably larger than that generated by the Cu2 (TMPS) electrode.
-This result points out that the composition of the precursors used to prepare the sol-gel electrodes significantly affects their electrochemical properties.
-Clearly, the presence of phenyl groups, in TMPS, that are more hydrophobic and sterically demanding than the methyl groups, in MTMS, affect the nature of the matrix, which, in turn, affect the diffusion in the porous electrodes.
+This result indicates that the composition of the precursors used to prepare the sol-gel electrodes significantly affects their electrochemical properties.
+Clearly, the presence of phenyl groups in TMPS, that are more hydrophobic and sterically demanding than the methyl groups in MTMS, affect the nature of the matrix, which in turn affects diffusion throughout the porous electrodes.
 Similar effects were reported when sol-gel electrodes were used for other electro-catalytic processes [21, 46].
 The observed currents and redox potentials depend on the nature (i.e., [Cu1 (MTMS + TMPS) and Cu2 (TMPS)]) of the electrode used.
 Fig. 4 and Fig. S-3 present the cyclic voltammograms when the Cu1 and Cu2 electrodes were used as the working electrodes and the solution contained the substrate TCA.
-The observed increase in the current when TCA is in the solution indicates catalytic de-halogenation.
+The observed increase in the current when TCA is in the solution indicates catalytic de-halogenation is taking place.

 Fig. 4.
 Cyclic voltammograms for Cu1 as working electrode.
 All the experiments were done at pH 7.0 and at a scan rate of 500 mv/s. — in solution containing 0.10 M NaClO4, — in solution containing 0.10 M NaClO4 and 0.20 M TCA

-Current dependence on the scan rate
+Current - scan rate dependence

-To ascertain whether the de-chlorination reaction is a diffusion-controlled process, current dependence on the scan rate was determined.
+To ascertain whether the de-chlorination reaction is a diffusion-controlled process, the dependence between current and scan rate was determined.
 The fit of the results to the Randles-Sevcik equation [47] is presented in Fig. 5.
-The linear dependence of the current on the scan rate up to ~500 mv/sec, which is clear for Cu1 due to the large catalytic current and less clear for Cu2 due to the considerably lower currents, indicates that the process observed is a complex diffusion controlled process [21, 48].
+The linear dependence of the current to the scan rate up to ~500 mv/sec is clear for Cu1 due to the large catalytic current generated, but less so for Cu2, due to the considerably lower current generated, indicating that the process observed is a complex diffusion controlled process [21, 48].

 Fig. 5. – Current as a function of root of the scan rate.
 The currents were measured for Cu1 at -0.90 V) and for Cu2 at -0.80 V in solutions containing 0.10 M NaClO4, 2.0 M TCA, at pH 7.0 and for GC at -0.71 V) in a solution containing 1.87×10-3 M CuSO4, 5.60×10-3 M L1, 0.10 M NaClO4, 2.0 M TCA at pH 7.0.